The Best Knife Sharpeners Tested & Reviewed

 - Shaves off a lot of knife material

 The Cubikook CS-T01 struck a fine balance between sharpness and edge integrity.
-It received some of the highest ratings in our edge smoothness and material retention tests, and was also among the top tier in both speed and effectiveness.
+It received some of the highest ratings in our edge smoothness and material retention tests, and was also among the top tier among manual sharpeners in both speed and effectiveness.
 It took only 1.5 minutes to restore sharpness on a useless dull knife.
-In normal conditions, the sharpener will prep your knife for any challenging cutting task in less than 30 seconds.
+In normal conditions, the sharpener will prep your knife for most cutting tasks in less than 30 seconds.

 Best Value